 Arroz con pollo!
-A classic, one-pot Cuban-style dish made with chicken, rice, tomato sauce, bell peppers and spices.
+A classic, one-pot Cuban-style dish made with chicken, rice, tomato sauce, bell peppers, and spices.
 The best comfort food!

 Growing up, this was the perfect Sunday comfort food meal in my family.
 Today, arroz con pollo is the ultimate one-pot meal.
-Think fluffy yellow rice cooked in a tomato based sauce with veggies and spices and flavorful chicken thighs.
+Think fluffy yellow rice cooked in a tomato-based sauce with veggies and spices and flavorful chicken thighs.
 YUM!

-Every culture has their own variation of this traditional dish but this is my mom’s arroz con pollo recipe.
+Every culture has its own variation of this traditional dish but this is my mom’s arroz con pollo recipe.
 So, of course, it’s the BEST.
 I may or may not be biased though. ;)

 How To Make Cuban Arroz Con Pollo

 Ready for the easiest one-pot meal?
 First, you season the chicken thighs with salt, pepper, and cumin.

 In a large skillet, heat the olive oil over medium-high heat and brown both sides of the chicken.
 Transfer to a plate.
 In the same pan, add remaining olive oil and sauté onion, garlic, and red pepper until the onion is translucent and the garlic is fragrant.
 BEST smell ever!